You are here

 (For children 5 years old in the fall)

-We follow the Groton-Dunstable Public School guidelines for Kindergarten entrance age: five years old by August 31st of the year entered.
-Kindergarten students at Groton Community School benefit from the individualized attention made possible by an excellent teacher-child ratio.
-A maximum of sixteen children attend, with two teachers for classes over ten children.
+A maximum of 17 children attend our private Kindergarten.
+Kindergarten students at Groton Community School benefit from the individualized attention made possible by our exceptional teacher-child ratio, often with two teachers in the classroom.
+We follow the Groton-Dunstable Public School guidelines for Kindergarten entrance age: five years old by August 31st of the year entered, unless there is additional space and children are tested for readiness.
 Five-year-olds are more independent in accepting responsibility, making choices, and cooperating.
 Kindergarten children develop both a sense of empathy for others and a concern for fairness.
-Their fine and gross motor skills are typically well-developed, as are their abilities to count, sort, identify initial sounds and letters, and understand and recognize a growing collection of sight words.
+Their fine and gross motor skills are typically well-developed, as are their abilities to count, sort, identify letters and initial sounds, and understand and recognize a growing collection of sight words.
 While still offering choices and opportunities for creative expression, the Kindergarten program has greater individualized expectations for the children to complete specific, structured curriculum activities.

 Although our Kindergarten is a Half-Day morning program, many Kindergarten families also take advantage of our Extended Day Program before and after class as well.